Social Media/Website Intern — August 2020 - August 2021

 Co-Director — Retired from Marquette: December 31, 2020

 Dr. Jean Grow joined Marquette in 2000.
-She has served as chair of both The Department of Strategic Communication and The Faculty Committee on Diversity and Equity, and was director of the University Fine Arts Program.
+She served as chair of both The Department of Strategic Communication and The Faculty Committee on Diversity and Equity and was director of the University Fine Arts Program.
 Her research interests are the underrepresentation of women in creative departments and the lack of diversity across the advertising industry.
 She has interviewed women from more than eight countries and spoken around the world: at the 3% Conference in San Francisco (2012) and London (2015); and delivered the keynotes in Hong Kong (2017), Amsterdam (2018) and Valdiva, Chile (2019).
-She has published widely in leading academic journals and co-authored the bestselling textbook on advertising creativity, Advertising Creative: Strategy, Copy and Design (Sage).
+Dr. Grow has been published widely in leading academic journals and co-authored the bestselling textbook on advertising creativity, Advertising Creative: Strategy, Copy and Design (Sage).
 Grow came from the advertising industry and continues to consult with clients such as Flamingo International/London and Nike.
 Check out Dr. Jean Grow's LinkedIn to see what she is up to now!